 Katy is available for speaking engagements, readings, classroom visits, and book club visits in person or by videochat.
-You can download a book club kit elsewhere on this site.
+You can download a book club kit on the Book Club page on this website.

-Three Ways to Disappear is now available from these and other outlets.
+Three Ways to Disappear is available from these and other outlets: